School Handbook

 CURRICULUM

 The high school program is a college preparatory curriculum with textbooks selected to best enhance each subject area.
 Where possible, we use textbooks by the above-mentioned Christian publishers.
-Music, speech, and computer skills along with other electives are available to our high school students.
-A well-rounded sports program for students is also offered with competition in soccer, volleyball, basketball, and baseball.
+Music, speech, and computer skills along with a variety of electives are available to our high school students.
+A well-rounded sports program for students is also offered with competition in soccer, volleyball, archery, basketball, and baseball.

 FACTS SIS

 Parent-teacher communication is key to keeping students accountable for their grades.
 Calvary Christian School uses a secure student information system called FACTS SIS to post student assignments and grades.
 The system is accessible 24 hours a day, seven days a week, from any computer with internet access.
 Access to the system is available via a link on our website.
-Each parent is assigned a “parent” username that will provide access to each of his students.
-Each student is assigned a “student” username that will provide access only to his own classes/grades.
-These usernames are issued to parents and students after acceptance and enrollment.
+Each parent sets up a “parent” username that will provide access to each of his students and can set up a “student” username for his students that will provide access only to his own classes/grades.
 We encourage parents to check grades frequently.
 If parents or students have a question about a grade posted on FACTS SIS, they should contact the teacher directly.
-Parents may also download the FACTS SIS app to their mobile device for access to grades, lesson plans, assignments, lunch orders, attendance records, and more.
+Parents may also download the FACTS SIS app for a small fee to their mobile device for access to grades, lesson plans, assignments, behavior reports, lunch orders, attendance records, and more.

 HOMEWORK

-Believing that homework is an integral part of the school program, each teacher is at liberty to give homework to aid each student in advancing work.
+Homework is an integral part of the school program at CCS, so each teacher is at liberty to give homework to aid each student in advancing work.
 Therefore, each student is expected to successfully complete his homework assignments each day.
 We request the full cooperation and support from parents to see that homework is completed.
 Homework may be given for the following purposes: drill, practice, remedial reasons, and individual projects relating to school studies.
-Continued failure to complete homework assignments will result in disciplinary action and ultimately in dismissal.
+Continued failure to complete homework assignments will result in academic penalty and disciplinary action.

 LATE WORK